grants program guidelines

 • Equity: An Evanston that is inclusive and equitable for all

 • Collaboration: An empowered and engaged community that collaborates across sectors to define problems and work on solutions.
-Proposals will be rated according to how well the roles and responsibilities among all collaborative partners are articulated and the strength of documentation supporting the collaboration/partnership.
+Proposals will be rated according to how well the roles and responsibilities among all collaborative partners are articulated and the strength of documentation supporting the collaboration/partnership

 • Thriving Nonprofit Sector: Build organizations’ infrastructure in support of long-term growth, sustainability, and better mission fulfillment

 2. Sustainability: To what degree is the project likely to be sustainable and “live on” beyond the grant period?
 How does the organization intend to continue the funded program/project after the Foundation’s support ends?
-Does the organization have philanthropic support from its Board or leadership?
+Does the organization have philanthropic support from its board or leadership?

-3. Long-term Impact: To what degree will the investment strengthen the capacity of the organization to achieve long-term results? (capacity building) To what degree will the project have a long-term impact on Evanston? (program)
+3. Long-term Impact: Capacity Building: To what degree will the investment strengthen the capacity of the organization to achieve long-term results?
+Program: To what degree will the project have a long-term impact on Evanston?

-4. Organization Suitability: Capacity Building: Will it advance their ability to extend their mission?
 Program: How well does the organization demonstrate an understanding of the challenge and opportunity in Evanston, specifically the current Evanston resources available and the population served?
 Does the organization demonstrate their capacity and qualification to undertake this work?
 Is the organization making steps towards a leadership reflective of the demographics it serves?
 How does this proposed program fit within their mission?

-6. Clear and Realistic Methods and Budget: Is it clear how this grant will be implemented?
+6. Clear, Realistic Methods and Budget: Is it clear how this grant will be implemented?
 Is the implementation plan realistic?
 If applicable, does the proposal address the recruitment of participants and strategies to break down barriers of participation for underrepresented communities?
 If applicable, has the organization selected a suitable vendor?
 Is the project budget appropriate to the goals?
 Does the organization have a solid plan to fund the remainder of the project?